YZgurova/Bank-card-encryption-with-multi-threaded-server/README.md

 Mini project for university, which encrypt, decrypt and validate bank cards with JavaFx

-To start correctly this app, you must install javaFx on your machine, then add VM options and --module-path \openjfx-19_windows-x64_bin-sdk\javafx-sdk-19\lib --add-modules javafx.controls,javafx.fxml where \openjfx-19_windows-x64_bin-sdk\javafx-sdk-19\lib is path to lib folder in javaFx which you install
+To start correctly this app, you must install javaFx on your machine, then add VM options and type
+--module-path \openjfx-19_windows-x64_bin-sdk\javafx-sdk-19\lib --add-modules javafx.controls,javafx.fxml
+where \openjfx-19_windows-x64_bin-sdk\javafx-sdk-19\lib is path to lib folder in javaFx which you install

 ![image](https://user-images.githubusercontent.com/80620561/215750806-9eb1df8f-b9ce-407a-907f-afcd280f7513.png)